Great Bible: Sources and history

 The Tyndale New Testament had been published in 1525, followed by his English version of the Pentateuch in 1530; but both employed vocabulary, and appended notes, that were unacceptable to English churchmen, and to the King.
-Tyndale's books were banned by royal proclamation in 1530, and Henry then held out the promise of an officially authorised English Bible being prepared by learned and catholic scholars.
+Tyndale's books were banned by royal proclamation in 1530, and Henry then held out the promise of an officially authorized English Bible being prepared by learned and catholic scholars.
 In 1534, Thomas Cranmer sought to advance the King's project by press-ganging ten diocesan bishops to collaborate on an English New Testament, but most delivered their draft portions late, inadequately, or not at all.
 By 1537 Cranmer was saying that the proposed Bishops' Bible would not be completed until the day after Doomsday.

 The King was becoming impatient with the slow progress, especially in view of his conviction that the Pilgrimage of Grace had been substantially exacerbated due to the rebels' exploitation of popular religious ignorance.
 With the bishops showing no signs of completing their task, Cromwell obtained official approval for the Matthew Bible as an interim measure in 1537, the year of its publication under the pseudonym "Thomas Matthew", actually John Rogers.
 Cromwell had helped to fund the printing of this version.
-The Matthew Bible combined the New Testament of William Tyndale, and as much of the Old Testament as Tyndale had been able to translate before being put to death the prior year for "heresy."
+The Matthew Bible combined the New Testament of William Tyndale, and as much of the Old Testament as Tyndale had been able to translate before being put to death the prior year for heresy.

-Coverdale’s translation of the Bible from the Latin into English and Matthew’s translation of the Bible using much of Tyndale's work were each licensed for printing by Henry VIII, but neither was fully accepted by the Church.
+Coverdale's translation of the Bible from the Latin into English and Matthew's translation of the Bible using much of Tyndale's work were each licensed for printing by Henry VIII, but neither was fully accepted by the Church.

-By 1538, it became compulsory for all churches to own a Bible in accordance with Thomas Cromwell’s Injunctions.
+By 1538, it became compulsory for all churches to own a Bible in accordance with Cromwell's Injunctions to the Clergy.

 Coverdale based the Great Bible on Tyndale's work, but removed the features objectionable to the bishops.
 He translated the remaining books of the Old Testament using mostly the Latin Vulgate and German translations.
 Coverdale's failure to translate from the original Hebrew, Aramaic, and Greek texts gave impetus to the Bishops' Bible.